unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ## Complete EBNF

 The following EBNF uses the [W3C flavor](https://www.w3.org/TR/xml/#sec-notation) of the BNF notation.
+The grammar is an LL(1) grammar without backtracking.

 ```ebnf
 Message ::= Definition* Variant+